digideskio/support-tools/ftdc/README.md

 * ftdc.maxSizeMB - maximum size of local.ftdc capped collection, in
   MB.
 0 disables ftdc.
 Default 100 MB.

+* ftdc.sources - comma-separated string of sources of metrics to include.
+Default "serverStatus,replSetGetStatus".
+Each source will result in a sub-document of the same name in the top-level sample documents, as shown above.

 ### Related tooling

 Following related tooling is needed.
 Simplest approach is to keep